KazukiNakamae/DANGER_analysis/README.md

 - Xl : Frog
 - Mxanthus : M.xanthus

-Database Type     Sequence used for gene annotation
+Database Type:     Sequence used for gene annotation
 - pep : Protein sequence
 - cdna : mRNA sequence

-Output directory     Output directory.
-The name should be a unique summary of the TPM     Comma-separated text file, including TPM values of each sample, Edited/WT ratio, and expression labels de novo transcriptome assembly (without redundancy)     de novo transcriptome assembly from Trinity binding sequence of protospacer & PAM     Fasta file including single sequence of on-target site mismatch number for off-target search     mismatch number used in CrisFlash.
-It can be 1-11 nt PAM for off-target search   PAM sequence used in CrisFlash.
+Output directory:     Output directory.
+The name should be a unique

+summary of the TPM:     Comma-separated text file, including TPM values of each sample, Edited/WT ratio, and expression labels

+de novo transcriptome assembly (without redundancy):     de novo transcriptome assembly from Trinity

+binding sequence of protospacer & PAM:     Fasta file including single sequence of on-target site

+mismatch number for off-target search:     mismatch number used in CrisFlash.
+It can be 1-11 nt

+PAM for off-target search:   PAM sequence used in CrisFlash.
 SpCas9 is generally NGG.
 If you want to consider minor PAM in SpCas9, you can choose NRR.
 ```

 The result is saved in DANGER_analysis_result.